offsetpartners/react-components/README.md

 ## **Roadmap**

-- Remove certain packages from global library and add them on a per component basis??
+- Assign QueryBuilder into its own library
+- Convert to Typescript

 ### **Version**

 v.
-0.6.5
+0.6.6